CSC 200 Undergraduate Problem Seminar

 Prerequisites

-The course requires extensive programming, so 173 is required.
-The projects will require the use of multiple source files and libraries, so experience with programming utilities such as make, or more sophisticated systems is desireable.
-Efficiency is an issue in the projects, so ability to program in a relatively efficient language such as C or C++ (though not assembly) is required.
-Java may not cut it.
+The course may require non-trivial programming, so 173 is required.
+Projects may require the use of multiple source files and libraries, so experience with programming utilities such as make, or more sophisticated systems is desireable.
+Efficiency may be an issue, so ability to program in a relatively efficient language such as C or C++ (though not assembly) is required.
+Java, Python or Matlab may not always cut it.
+Some projects may require efforts outside of the programming arena.

 Course Text Books